purestorage/pso-csi/docs/csi-read-write-many.md

 ## Introduction

-The Pure Service Orchestrator Kubernetes CSI driver includes support for Read-Write-Many (RWX) block volumes on FlashArray starting with version 5.1.0.
+The Pure Service Orchestrator Kubernetes CSI driver includes support for Read-Write-Many (RWX) block volumes on FlashArray.
 This feature allows Kubernetes end-users to create persistent block volumes that may be mounted into multiple pods simultaneously.
 Persistent volume claims created this way can be mounted exactly the same as a normal pod, only requiring that `accessModes` contains `ReadWriteMany`.